yorevs/homesetup/README.md

-envs       | Prints all environment variables paths      | Print each PATH entry on a separate line ver        | Check the version of the app using common ways tc         | Check whether the tool is installed tools      | Check whether some dev. tools are installed aa         | Manipulate all custom aliases (add/remove/set) save       | Save the one directory to be loaded by `load` load       | cd into a saved directory issued by `save` punch      | Punch the clock.
-Add, edit and list punches plist      | Display (kill?) a process list, given process name cmd        | Add/Remove/List/Execute saved bash commands go         | CD into the first match of the specified directory name git-       | GTI Checkout the last different previous branch ni history dv         | Check the latest HomeSetup version
+envs       | Prints all environment variables paths      | Print each PATH entry on a separate line ver        | Check the version of the app using common ways tc         | Check whether the `tool` is installed tools      | Check whether some `dev. tools` are installed aa         | Manipulate all custom aliases `(add/remove/set)` save       | Save the one directory to be loaded by `load` load       | cd into a saved directory issued by `save` punch      | Punch the clock.
+Add, edit and list punches plist      | Display (maybe kill?) a process list, given process name cmd        | Add/Remove/List/Execute `saved bash commands` go         | CD into the first match of the specified directory name git-       | GIT Checkout the last different previous branch in history dv         | Check the latest HomeSetup version

 **Please check: [bash_functions](./bash_functions.sh) for all functions**